 A new report issued by the Labor Department indicates that Americans should be prepared for food prices to remain relatively high throughout the holiday season.
-The Bureau of Labor Statistics’ Consumer Price Index, a key measure of inflation and deflation, indicated a 2.1 percent rise over the year previous, and a 0.3 percent increase since June.
-The increase follows shortly after the biggest rise in consumer prices in more than a year, with food prices hitting their highest marker since August of 2011, per Reuters.
+The Bureau of Labor Statistics’ Consumer Price Index, a key measure of inflation and deflation, indicated a 0.3 percent rise in September, after increasing 0.2 percent in August.

 Dairy products were another category that saw an unusual increase in price compared with other categories; spending on dairy products, the report indicates, rose 4.9 percent from 2013, and .5 percent from August to September, and the ERS expects prices to continue to rise throughout the remainder of 2014 and throughout 2015.
 The only staple food items which saw slightly declining prices were cereals and bakery products, which descended a mere 0.1 percent.

 With food prices continuing to a be a source of stress for Americans, many of whom are still struggling amidst a painfully slow-to-recover economic climate, it’s important to understand where the price increases are coming from, and what they mean for the average American consumer.
 We break down the pressures affecting your food prices, starting at the source, all the way to your table.